MBroadbent95/project-3-frontend/README.md

 Insomnia proved to be a very useful tool, after testing was complete and we were satisfied with the functional back end, we then pressed on to the front end.

+Front end:
 For the front end, we decided to use a new CSS framework technology TailwindCSS.
-This was an ambitious move chosen to display our ability to learn a new and industry recommended technology.
+This was an ambitious move chosen to display the ability to learn a new and industry recommended technology.
 Previously we had been using an alternative CSS framework - BulmaCSS.
 TailwindCSS proved to be a far more useful tool in its application by the precision and multitude of options it provided when compared to BulmaCSS, we could simply do a whole lot more with TailwindCSS.
-The only real downside to TailwindCSS besides the evident learning curve was how messy it would make your HTML work… a worthy sacrifice.
+The only real downside to TailwindCSS besides the evident learning curve was how messy it would make your HTML look… a worthy sacrifice.

 We knew what we wanted to achieve in the frontend thanks to our planning stage.
-We would require a smooth user experience with each page presenting a defined purpose for the user and their interaction with the data and other users.
+This would require a smooth user experience with each page presenting a defined purpose for the user and their interaction with the data and other users.
 For this we would need a clean distinction between visitor and user.
-The core of our website, Tips for fellow software travellers, would fail if we denied access to visitors.
+The core of our website, Tips for fellow software travelers, would fail if we denied access to visitors.
 So in essence visitors could:
 View Advice
 Search for advice based on their search criteria.